wp-plugins/wpsso/readme.txt

 * **Fixed** the detection of an empty array when an image is rejected by the WooCommerce addon (Pro version).
 * **Fixed** call to NGG method for image tags when addon is not available (GPL version).

-= Version 1.22.2 =

-* **Fixed** fallback to the Site Description value on singular pages.

-= Version 1.22.1 =

-* **Fixed** a variable name used when upgrading the plugin options.

-= Version 1.22.0 =

-The Website Topic list in the SSO General settings has been expanded, and the new topics list is now located in a `share/topics.txt` text file for easier maintenance.

-* Added the WPSSO_META_NAME_ALT, WPSSO_OPTIONS_NAME_ALT, WPSSO_SITE_OPTIONS_NAME_ALT constants to allow for settings migration.
-* Added an WPSSO_TOPICS_LIST constant, with a default value of WPSSO_PLUGINDIR.'share/topics.txt'.
-* Created a new `share/topics.txt` text file by merging the Wikipedia and StumbleUpon website lists.
-* Expanded the "Website Topic" selection using the new `share/topics.txt` list.
-* Moved the `sucom_get_lang()` function to `SucomUtil::get_lang()`.
-* Moved the default options variable definition from lib/options.php to lib/config.php.
-* Added an `sanitize_option_value()` method in the WpssoUtil class.
-* Added an 'wpsso_option_type' filter to optimize sanitation of option values.
-* Small improvements to the update check code.

-= Version 1.21.0 =

-Please note that support for [the NextGEN Gallery plugin](http://wordpress.org/plugins/nextgen-gallery/) has been moved to [the Pro version](http://surniaulula.com/extend/plugins/wpsso/) in v1.21.0.
-This restores balance between the two distributions - [the WPSSO GPL version from WordPress.org](http://wordpress.org/plugins/wpsso/) offers complete support for Open Graph+ meta tags and the WordPress Media Library (including its `gallery` shortcode), while the Pro version includes support for 3rd party plugins and services (like NextGEN Gallery, WordPress SEO, BuddyPress, bbPress, WooCommerce, Wistia videos, etc.).
-I remain committed to providing a complete and reliable set of features in the GPL version - all for free.
-There's no need to contribute in any way, though a little [help with forum questions](http://wordpress.org/support/plugin/wpsso), for example, is always welcome. ;-)

-* **Moved the NextGEN Gallery support to a Pro version addon**.
-* Added support for **JetPack Photon** to retrieve correct image sizes (Pro version).
-* Added a 'wpsso_image_downsize' hook (for the Jetpack Photon Pro addon).
-* Added hooks to disable JetPack Open Graph and Twitter Card meta tags.
-* Added a hook for the 'wpsso_sharing_url' filter to support WordPress SEO's "Force Transport" option (Pro version).
-* Moved the URL rewriting and shortening methods into hooks for the 'wpsso_rewrite_url' and 'wpsso_shorten_url' filters (Pro version).
-* Removed the "Disable Social Buttons" option from the SSO Custom Settings (Pro version).
-* Added links to http URLs in the Open Graph+ Custom Settings 'Meta Tags Preview' tab.
-* Changed the default object expiration time from 1800 to 3600 seconds (1 hour).
-* Removed the "Reset Settings on Activate" Advanced option.
-* Renamed the WPSSO_RESET constant to WPSSO_RESET_ON_ACTIVATE.
-* Added an 'wpsso_load_lib' action to allow 3rd party plugins to provide library files.
-* Moved several methods from lib/util.php to lib/com/util.php.
-* Moved `show_sharing()` from lib/postmeta.php to lib/social.php.
-* Renamed the 'WpssoPlugin' main plugin class to 'Wpsso'.

 == Upgrade Notice ==

 = 2.0.1 =